-It’s always interesting to visit a new country although many experience culture shock once they arrive.
+Embracing a new culture – It’s always interesting to visit a new country although many experience culture shock once they arrive.
 Even when you read about a new travel destination, living the experience can become a little more challenging than you thought.

 Whether you will be visiting somewhere on holiday or for longer — a temporary or permanent move — tolerance and understanding are key.
-The ability to keep an open mind and embrace differences are essential.
+The ability to keep an open mind and embrace differences is essential.
 While it can be a tough adjustment to make, here are 5 tips that can help.

 Embracing a new culture